billhails/CEKF/docs/PRINT.md

 Compiling these printer functions at run time is sub-optimal, though still a good approach imo.
-Maybe they could be hoisted out to globals so they don't re-compile for every print statement.
+Maybe they could be hoisted out to globals so they don't re-compile for every print statement execution.